PaulaHum/Data-Analytics-Salary-and-Pay-Equality-Insights/README.md

 ![Gif Banner-3](https://github.com/user-attachments/assets/cb80d03c-b6f8-4630-a095-b444077ceedd)

-Let’s dig a bit dipper, but intuitively this looks like a pretty big standard deviation.
+Let’s dig a bit dipper, but this looks like a pretty big standard deviation.

-So let's go out and calculate the standard deviation by each subsection between men and women.
+So, let's go out and calculate the standard deviation by each subsection **between men and women**.
 We are going to do standard deviation of a sample.
 Let’s start with calculating the female standard deviation.

 <img width="781" alt="Screenshot 2024-09-27 at 11 51 19" src="https://github.com/user-attachments/assets/70ffc68e-394d-41b8-9833-9acbed0304f7">